The Definition of Margin for securities in reference to securities, the definition of margin includes three important terms

 Calculating the Margins in real-time

-Throughout the trading day, we execute different calculations in real time regarding the margins in your account.
+Throughout the trading day, we execute different calculations in real time based on the margins in your account.
 These are the calculations that are performed for the margins during the trading time:

 Real-Time Cash Leverage Check

-An additional leverage check on cash is made to ensure that the total FX settlement value is no more than 250 times the Net Liquidation Value as shown below.
+MEXEM makes an additional leverage check on cash to ensure that the total FX settlement value is no more than 250 times the Net Liquidation Value as shown below.

 Decreased Marginability Calculations

-Another examination of the leverage over the cash is performed in order to guarantee that the total FX is no more than 50 times the net value of liquidity as it is presented below.
+Another examination of the leverage over the cash is performed to guarantee that the total FX is no more than 50 times the net value of liquidity.

 Decreased Marginability Calculations: